Who we are

 Sue Tape – Communications Adviser

-Sue joined CYDA in April 2020 to help develop communication and information resources to engage young people with disability and families of children with disability in the Disability Royal Commission, the National Young People with Disability Summit and the National Redress Scheme, among other communications activities.
+Sue (she/her) joined CYDA in April 2020 to help develop communication and information resources to engage young people with disability and families of children with disability in the Disability Royal Commission, the National Young People with Disability Summit and the National Redress Scheme, among other communications activities.

 Sue’s career experience is in auditing, design and implementation of learning and development at a local, national and Asia Pacific level.
 Sue is now using her career experience in building an inclusive local community around her family.
 Sue is excited about the opportunities to share her family's story, connect with other families and be a force for change.